severalnines/docs/user-guide/mysql/backup.rst

 Backup Schedule
 ```````````````

 Creates backup schedules of the database.
-You can choose to create a full backup using mysqldump or xtrabackup.
+You can choose to create a full or incremental backup using mysqldump or xtrabackup.

 * **Start Time**
 	- Backup start time.